s0tt/DeepLearning_NanoDegree/README.md

 ---

 ## AWS Sagemaker deployment: IMDB sentiment analysis
-Project to deploy a sentiment analysis model by using AWS Sagemaker and REST api.
+Project to deploy a sentiment analysis model by using AWS Sagemaker and a REST API.
 The result was a deployed ML endpoint integrated into a intuitive website by using Lambda functions and the AWS API gateway.